 UK utility bills also display a series of numbers, which are important to help you identify your account:

 This is simply a number your energy supplier uses to identify the account.
 If you want to ask questions about your bill or lodge a complaint with the provider, you’ll need this number for reference.

 There will also be a Meter Point Administration Number (MPAN) which is used to identify your meter.
-It’s 21 digits in length and might be requested if you want to switch supplier, especially when you move to a new house.
+It’s 21 digits in length and might be requested if you want to switch suppliers or change supplier when you move to a new house.

 In addition, look out for the following:

-Keep in mind that although this switching information is required, most energy providers won’t push you to do so and if anything will recommend their own cheaper tariffs.
-It’s always a good idea to use an independent switching service to get a better choice of tariffs to choose from.
+Keep in mind that although this switching information is required, most energy providers won’t push you to do so and will only recommend their own cheaper tariffs.